lindonroberts/academic-website/content/authors/admin/_index.md

 I am an MSI Fellow at the Mathematical Sciences Institute, Australian National University.
 My research interests are in numerical analysis and data science, particularly nonconvex and derivative-free optimization.

 Details of my CV, publications, talks and software are below (or look at [Google Scholar](https://scholar.google.co.uk/citations?user=s8Xj5BgAAAAJ) and [Github](https://github.com/lindonroberts)).
-For general optimization resources, see below or [this page](opt/).
+For general optimization resources, see below or my [nonlinear optimization resources](opt/) page.

 **Recent news:**

+- (Dec-20) I will be speaking about large-scale DFO methods at both [WoMBaT](https://wombat.mocao.org/) and the optimization stream of [AustMS](https://austms.org.au/meetings/annual-conferences/2020-austms-meeting/).
 - (Nov-20) New paper [Efficient Hyperparameter Tuning with Dynamic Accuracy Derivative-Free Optimization](https://arxiv.org/abs/2011.03151) with [Matthias Ehrhardt](https://mehrhardt.github.io/) (University of Bath) has been accepted for the [OPT2020 workshop](http://www.opt-ml.org/) at NeurIPS 2020.
 We introduce an efficient hyperparameter tuning algorithm with convergence guarantees.
 - (Oct-20) I'm delighted to receive the Reddick Prize from the [InFoMM CDT](https://www.maths.ox.ac.uk/study-here/postgraduate-study/industrially-focused-mathematical-modelling-epsrc-cdt) at the University of Oxford for my doctoral research!
 - (Oct-20) New software package [DFBGN](https://github.com/numericalalgorithmsgroup/dfbgn) is now available.
 It solves large-scale nonlinear least-squares problems without derivatives.
 - (Jun-20) New paper [Scalable Derivative-Free Optimization for Nonlinear Least-Squares Problems](https://arxiv.org/abs/2007.13243) with [Coralia Cartis](http://people.maths.ox.ac.uk/cartis/) and Tyler Ferguson (Oxford) has been accepted for the ICML workshop [Beyond First-Order Methods in ML Systems](https://sites.google.com/view/optml-icml2020/accepted-papers).
 - (Jun-20) New paper [Inexact Derivative-Free Optimization for Bilevel Learning](https://arxiv.org/abs/2006.12674) with [Matthias Ehrhardt](https://mehrhardt.github.io/) (University of Bath).
 We introduce a new algorithm for learning variational regularization parameters, applicable to problems such as image denoising and MRI reconstruction.
-- (May-20) My [nonlinear optimization resources](opt/) page is now public.
-This has been built over several years with [Coralia Cartis](http://people.maths.ox.ac.uk/cartis/) and [Jaroslav Fowkes](http://people.maths.ox.ac.uk/fowkes/) (University of Oxford).